NO FEE UNLESS WE WIN

 Liability in Lane-Splitting Accidents: Who is Responsible?

 For example, if a motorcycle rider is deemed 20% at fault in a collision with total damages of $10,000, they would only be able to recover $8,000, reflecting their share of responsibility.
 Understanding these nuances is crucial for motorcycle riders.
-Even minor traffic infractions can impact fault assessments and, consequently, compensation outcomes.
+Even minor traffic infractions can impact fault assessments and, consequently, .

 This flowchart outlines what happens after a lane-splitting accident.
 Start with the accident, assess fault, and see how it affects compensation.
 If you're mostly at fault, you won't get paid.
 If not, you can recover money based on your level of responsibility.